 from 1859 at Temple Bar

 Tellsons’ roots and inspiration go back to 1859 at Temple Bar in Fleet Street, modelled on the oldest bank in the City of London by Charles Dickens for his Tale of Two Cities.
 That bank was founded at the end of the English Civil War and still exists at the old site of Temple Bar, though the ‘bar’ itself – the old gate to the City – now stands next to St Paul’s Cathedral.

 But what is the inspiration Tellsons gives us?

 (Images: the old Temple Bar, gateway to the City of London on Fleet Street in the 1850s; and restored and relocated today at Paternoster Square).

 Treasury and safekeeping

-This continuity of banking, protection, purpose and place inspired us in the foundation of the firm, a proud legacy.
-But it was also a cautionary tale as that same bank remains in that place, doing what it has always done, simply and reliably since its foundation, but now languished amidst the destruction and ruins of its larger parent, salvaged for the nation in the greatest ever tax-payer rescue in the history of the City of London.
+This continuity of banking, protection, purpose and place inspired us when we founded the firm, taking on a proud legacy; but it was also a cautionary tale as that same bank remains in that place, doing what it has always done, simply and reliably since its foundation, but now it languished amidst the destruction and ruins of its larger parent, brought low by the hubris of its own ambitions and imprudence, salvaged for the nation in the greatest ever tax-payer rescue in the history of the City of London.